ilios/user-guide/dashboard/calendar-view-options.md

 ## Week View

-Since this is the default view, let's show this one first:
+This is the default view.

-Options selected here ...
+Options selected by the user here ...

-Option One - `All Events`
+* Option One - `All Events`
-Option Two - `Hide Filters`
+* Option Two - `Hide Filters`
-Option Three - School of Medicine has been selected from the drop-down.
-If you (like many Ilios users) have access to only one school, your school will be there automatically and the drop-down will not appear.
+* Option Three - School of Medicine - selected from the drop-down.

+If you (like many Ilios users) have access to only one school, your school will be there automatically and the drop-down shown above will not appear.

 ![all school events - week view](../images/calendar_srch_images/all_school_events_week_view.png)